rosie8228/IDS2024S/quiz/2/README.md

 25. B
 26. C with Classes
 27. ABC for Python, Fortran for MATLAB

-27. Name a programming language ancestor of C++ (Hint: Use the diagrams from our lecture notes).
-C with Classes
+28. C with Classes
-28. Name a programming language ancestor of MATLAB and a programming language ancestor of Python (Hint: Use the diagrams from our lecture notes).
-ABC for Python, Fortran for MATLAB
+29. ABC for Python, Fortran for MATLAB